North Carolina Tar Heels football: Bill Dooley era (1967–1977)

-Bill Dooley, brother of former Georgia head football coach Vince Dooley and uncle of former Louisiana Tech and Tennessee head football coach Derek Dooley, came to North Carolina from his post as an assistant coach at Georgia.
+Bill Dooley, brother of former Georgia head football coach Vince Dooley and uncle of former Louisiana Tech and Tennessee head football coach Derek Dooley, came to North Carolina from his post as Offensive Coordinator at Georgia.
 Dooley enjoyed success at UNC, compiling a 69–53–2 record in 11 seasons.
 Six of those seasons were bowl appearances, five losses and one win.

 In 1967, the Tar Heels struggled to a 2–8 record, with wins over Maryland and Duke.
-In 1968, Carolina showed a little improvement, finishing 3–7 with wins over Vanderbilt, No 7 Florida and Duke.
+In 1968, Carolina showed a little improvement, finishing 3–7 with wins over Vanderbilt, No. 7 Florida, and Duke.
 In 1969, Carolina finished 5–5, their best season in five years.

+Dooley’s 1970 team finished 8–4 and concluded the season with a loss to No. 8 Arizona State in the 1970 Peach Bowl.
+The Tar Heels improved in 1971, posting a 9–3 record that included a loss to No. 6 Georgia—coached by Dooley’s older brother—in the 1971 Gator Bowl (December).
+Altogether, the match was also called the "Dooley Bowl".
+The 1971 team finished the season ranked No. 18 in the Coaches’ Poll and captured its first outright Atlantic Coast Conference (ACC) championship with a perfect 6–0 conference record.

+The 1972 season marked the pinnacle of Dooley’s tenure at North Carolina.
+The Tar Heels finished 11–1, defeating Texas Tech in the 1972 Sun Bowl, and became the first team in school history to win 11 games in a single season.
+Dooley also became the only head coach in UNC football history to win back-to-back ACC championships.
+The Tar Heels finished the season ranked No. 14 in the Coaches’ Poll and No. 12 in the AP Poll.

-Dooley's 1970 team went 8–4, finishing with a Peach Bowl loss to Arizona State.
-The next season, 1971, was a 9–3 season that was capped with a Gator Bowl loss to Georgia and a No. 18 ranking in the Coaches' Poll.
-Dooley became the first Tar Heels coach to win 11 games in a single season in 1972, going 11–1 with a victory over Texas Tech in the Sun Bowl, and rankings of No. 14 and No. 12 in the Coaches' and AP Polls.
-In 1973, Dooley's Tar Heels finished 4–7 with wins over William & Mary, Kentucky and Wake Forest.
-The 1974 Tar Heels finished 7–5 and lost to Mississippi State in the Sun Bowl.
-In 1975, North Carolina finished 3–7–1.
+North Carolina struggled in 1973, finishing 4–7 with wins over William & Mary, Kentucky, and Wake Forest.
+The Tar Heels rebounded in 1974 with a 7–5 record but lost to Mississippi State in the 1974 Sun Bowl.
+The 1975 season proved difficult, as North Carolina finished 3–7–1.

+Dooley guided the Tar Heels to a 9–3 record in 1976, capped by a loss to No. 19 Kentucky in the 1976 Peach Bowl.
+In 1977, North Carolina swept the ACC schedule and tied Clemson, which had lost to Maryland, resulting in Dooley’s third and final ACC championship.
+The Tar Heels finished the season 8–3–1 and lost to No. 12 Nebraska in the 1977 Liberty Bowl.
+The team concluded the season ranked No. 14 in the Coaches’ Poll and No. 17 in the AP Poll.

-Dooley's 1976 team finished 9–3 with a loss to Kentucky in the Peach Bowl and the 1977 team finished 8–3–1 with a loss to Nebraska in the Liberty Bowl.
-Those teams finished with rankings of No. 14 and No. 17 in the Coaches' and AP Polls, respectively.
-Dooley departed after the 1977 season to accept a unique opportunity as both the athletics director and head football coach at Virginia Tech.
-Dooley was the winningest head coach in Carolina football history until he was surpassed by Dick Crum in 1987.
+Following the 1977 season, Dooley departed North Carolina to accept a dual role as athletics director and head football coach at Virginia Tech.
+He remained the winningest head coach in North Carolina football history until being surpassed by Dick Crum in 1987.